aarontrowbridge/aarontrowbridge.github.io/content/posts/11-multilevel-transmon.md

 ## rotating wave approximation

-To understand the rotating wave approximation it is necessary to understand [unitary transformations](https://en.wikipedia.org/wiki/Unitary_transformation_(quantum_mechanics)) in quantum mechanics.
+To understand the rotating wave approximation (RWA) it is necessary to understand [unitary transformations](https://en.wikipedia.org/wiki/Unitary_transformation_(quantum_mechanics)) in quantum mechanics.
 Let's say we want to transform a state unitarily, i.e,

 $$
 \psi(t) \to \psi'(t) = U(t) \psi(t)